-You do not have to complete the survey, but it is important that as many people complete this survey as possible.
+The survey is voluntary – but it is important that as many people complete this survey as possible.
 This is so that lots of different kinds of people can give their opinion and no one is left out.

-If you would find it difficult to do the survey online, you can ask to do the survey by telephone.
+If you cannot do the survey online, you can ask to do the survey by telephone.

 You can also ask your learning provider for a paper version of the survey, which will be in English.

 If you need help filling in the survey (whether online, or on paper), please speak to a tutor at your learning provider and ask if they can help you.

 If you are doing courses starting in different months, your learning provider might ask you to do more than one survey.
 This is to make sure we get information as close as possible to the start of each course – for example, your health or your employment might change during the year.
 If your courses are starting very close together then you will only be asked to do one survey.

 A research company called IFF Research is running this survey.
 There is a small team of people working at this company who will be able to see your answers.
 These people are not allowed to tell anyone else about your answers.
 Your answers will not be given to anyone else, and no one else will be able to see them in a way that is linked to your name.
 Your learning provider will not be able to see your individual answers.